 - VL – Vertical Lift

 As you can see in the list above, there are NO height restrictions on the scissor lift or vertical lift.

 The Yellow Card is an industry licence that is issued through the EWPA (Elevating Work Platform Association of Australia).
 It is recognised nationally and is a highly known and respected licence in the industry.

 Although it is not a legal requirement to have a Yellow Card licence to operate the above machines, it is a legal requirement to have proof of your training, such as a licence, statement of attainment or other training certificate.

-We always recommend getting your Yellow Card licence as it is the most commonly requested form of training for operators on their jobsites.
-We also award you a statement of Attainment in RIIHAN301D – operate elevating work platforms when you complete yellow card with us.
+We always recommend getting your Yellow Card licence as it is the most commonly requested form of training for operators on their job sites.
+We also award you a statement of Attainment in RIIHAN301E – operate elevating work platforms when you complete a yellow card with us.

 HIGH RISK WORK LICENCE WP (Boom over 11m)

 It is a legal requirement to hold a high risk work WP licence when operating a Boom type EWP with a boom reach of 11m and above.
 Boom type EWP’s are also commonly known as cherry pickers and knuckle booms.